 Performance Hall Guidelines for Recital Recordings

-Required recitals will be performed and recorded in Bates Recital Hall and Jessen Auditorium with no audience.
-The only participants allowed into these spaces are performers, their collaborative pianists (if applicable), one stage manager, and one recording studio technician.
+Required recitals and chamber ensemble projects will be performed and recorded in Bates Recital Hall and Jessen Auditorium with no audience.
+The only participants allowed into these spaces are performers, their collaborative musicians, any faculty or TAs crucial for the set-up/production, one stage manager, and one recording studio technician.
 As with classrooms, the viability of this is determined by availability of staff, and it should be excepted that many recitals will occur during business hours.
 Any activity in any of the three concert halls will require a staff presence in order to:

 - Provide access

 - Ensure the schedule is being adhered to with regard to down time